Observational Auditing of Label Privacy: Experiments on auditing Label DP

 \section{Experiments on auditing Label DP}

 We validate our theoretical framework with experiments on two representative datasets: CIFAR-10 \citep{cifar10} for image classification and Criteo \citep{criteo} for tabular data with sensitive labels.
 For each dataset, we train classifiers using standard Label DP mechanisms and empirically evaluate the privacy guarantees using our audit procedure.
 Appendix~\ref{app:additional_experiments} shows similar results for a third large text dataset.
-We also evaluate our Label DP auditing technique for Randomized Response~\citep{warner1965randomized} on synthetic data.
+We also evaluate our Label DP auditing technique for Randomized Response~\citep{warner1965randomized} Our attack is implemented in the PrivacyGuard library. \footnote{\url{https://github.com/facebookresearch/PrivacyGuard}}